Code of Behaviour.

 - Communication with Parents.

-- Temporary loss of privileges e.g. Golden-time, DVD time, removal from sports teams/school tours and outings etc.
+- Temporary loss of privileges e.g. Golden-time, DVD time, removal from sports team’s/school tours and outings etc.

 - Prescribing additional work if appropriate.